akhanalcs/tour-of-heroes/docs/local-setup.md

    npx --package @angular/cli
    ```

-2. Installs the Angular CLI package globally on the computer.
+2. Installs the Angular CLI package globally on the computer (I went with this).
    ```bash
    npm install -g @angular/cli
    ```